lukas-bigclown/bc-doc/docs/academy/mqtt/README.md

 There is one more note regarding naming convention:
 If the name of the topic starts with the `$` symbol, this is a special topic publishers cannot publish to.
 This is used as a special topic for messages which the broker needs to send.
-The most widely used approach is to begin topics with `$SYS/` - these usages are not yet fixed and a list of recommended topic names is available at MQTT Wiki: https://github.com/mqtt/mqtt.github.io/wiki/SYS-Topics
+The most widely used approach is to begin topics with `$SYS/` - these usages are not yet fixed and a list of recommended topic names is available at [MQTT Wiki](https://github.com/mqtt/mqtt.github.io/wiki/SYS-Topics).

-== Exchanging messages
+## Exchanging Messages

 Initially the client (device, node) establishes a connection with the broker via TCP.
 This most often uses port 1883, or port 8883 for a connection via TLS.
-Another approach that is used is a connection via WebSockets (ws/wss), most often to ports 8080/8081 (or via reverse proxy to ports 80 and 443), but naturally it is possible to set communication in any way.
+Another approach that is used is a connection via [WebSocket](/academy/websocket/README.md) (ws/wss), most often to ports 8080/8081 (or via reverse proxy to ports 80 and 443), but naturally it is possible to set communication in any way.

 After establishing a connection, the device sends a `CONNECT` message, usually with a clean session flag to ensure that the session starts without any subscriptions to any topics.
 Connection can also take place with some basic verification of name and password.